rkalendar/TotalRepeats/README.md

 Yes.
 Use `-readmask` to import masked FASTA files from RepeatMasker or other tools, and `-readgff` to import GFF annotations for visualization.

 **Q: What does the `-quick` flag do exactly?**
 It enables multithreaded pairwise comparison during the clustering step.
 This significantly speeds up processing for large genomes with many repeat families, at no cost to accuracy.
+The flag `-fast` is an alias for `-quick`.

 ---